Is China using COVID aid to increase influence in Sri Lanka? | DW | 08.04.2021

 In January, the South Asian nation also received a large shipment of the AstraZeneca vaccine produced in India and plans to acquire shots of Russia's Sputnik V vaccine.

 More than 900,000 of Sri Lanka's 21 million people have received at least one dose of the coronavirus vaccine so far.
-The country has recorded over 90,000 infections since the start of the pandemic, with nearly 1,000 related deaths.
+The country has recorded more than 90,000 infections since the start of the pandemic, with nearly 1,000 related deaths.

 By supplying vaccines to countries such as Sri Lanka, China is looking to showcase its global health leadership to lower- and middle-income countries.